gmp-prem/BasicROS/README.md

 catkin build
 ```
 Now you will see the terminal show that the package _my_package_ has been built
+- [ ] image after build the workspace

 **ROS Computational graph**